Save Your Tears: Commercial performance

-On the Rolling Stone Top 100 Songs chart, the song peaked at number 2 following the release of the Ariana Grande remix.

 In the singer's native country of Canada, "Save Your Tears" reached number 46 on the Canadian Hot 100 following its parent album's release.
-After its release as a single, it peaked at number two for five non-consecutive weeks before rising to number one following the release of the Ariana Grande remix on the issue dated May 8, 2021, becoming the sixth number one hit of both the Weeknd and Grande.
-It became the second chart-topper from the parent album After Hours, after its biggest hit single "Blinding Lights".
-Additionally, it also topped the Canadian Digital Songs Sales chart.
+After its release as a single, it peaked at number two for five non-consecutive weeks.
 In the United Kingdom, "Save Your Tears" peaked at number 2 on the UK Singles Chart.
 In Australia, "Save Your Tears" peaked at number 3 on the ARIA Charts.

+Globally, "Save Your Tears" was the best-selling global single of 2021, earning 2.15 billion subscription streams equivalents globally according to the International Federation of the Phonographic Industry (IFPI).
+It marked the Weeknd's second consecutive time achieving the global digital single award, following "Blinding Lights" in 2020.
+"Save Your Tears" was also the fifth best-selling global single of 2022 with 1.32 billion subscription streams equivalents.
+It was the thirteenth best-selling global single of 2023 with 1.19 billion subscription streams equivalents.